Bluffton IT Support Guide

 • Does data need to be stored on-premise or in the cloud?

 The size of the organization is one of the more straightforward IT budget considerations to make.
-Generally, bigger organizations entail more complexity, because they have a greater number of system components and workstations.
-However, as a percentage of budget, larger organizations may actually require slightly less spending on IT.
+Typically, bigger organizations entail more complexity, because they have a greater number of system components and workstations.
+However, as a percentage of overall budget, larger organizations may actually require slightly less spending on IT.

-A very general guideline is that mid-sized businesses spend 6 to 7% of their budget on IT, while large companies spend 3 to 4%.
+A very general guideline is that small-to-mid-sized businesses spend 6 to 7% of their budget on IT while large companies spend 3 to 4%.
 Again, though, those numbers are nowhere near set in stone and will vary across businesses and industries.

 A few considerations: